 The South African Krugerrand gold coins are made out of 91.67% pure gold just like the also popular American Gold Eagle coins.
 The alloying with 8.33% copper makes the 22 karat Gold Krugerrand appear a bit more orange compared with other gold bullion coins.
 Copper-alloyed coins like the Krugerrand are also more resistant to scratches and dents.
 However, if you are investing in gold for your retirement, it is important to note that the coins are not eligible for inclusion in Individual Retirement Accounts (IRA's).

-The South African Gold Krugerrand coins are offered with brilliant uncirculated and proof finishes in the four denominations of 1 oz, 1/2 oz, 1/4 oz and 1/10 oz.
+The South African Krugerrand coins are offered with brilliant uncirculated and proof finishes in the four denominations of 1 oz, 1/2 oz, 1/4 oz and 1/10 oz.
 The coins are legal tender in South Africa even though there is no face value imprinted on them.
 Their legal value is tied to the current market price of gold.
-The South African government guarantees the weight, metal content and purity of the Gold Krugerrands.
+The South African government guarantees the weight, metal content and purity of the Krugerrands.

 |Weight||Purity||Diameter x Thickness|

 |1/2 oz||91.67%||27 x 2.2 mm|